 - After the cream cheese is very creamy, add the pie filling and beat again until creamy again.

-- Fold the Cool Whip in gently.
-You do not want to beat it and release all the air from the mixture.
+- Do not beat the Cool Whip because it will release all the air from the mixture.
 You want it to stay light and fluffy.

 - Stir the strawberries in carefully too.
 Mixing too hard can make the fruit break apart and add too much moisture into the mixture.